AniketOxO/Eunonix/NEW_FEATURES.md

 ---

-*LifeOS — Upgrade yourself, one thought at a time.* 🧬
+*Eunonix — Upgrade yourself, one thought at a time.* 🧬